 For this reason, NBA centers, and centers in general, should reach for shoes with great impact protection and support.
 Heavier players put a lot of stress on their joints as they jump, cut or change directions, which also means a lot of stress on the shoes they are wearing.
-This is even more important for skilled bigs that make a wider variety of moves.
+This is even more important for skilled bigs that make various moves.

 We thoroughly test a ton of different hoop shoes every year and try to determine the best models for a variety of different categories.
 So let’s jump into our top picks for the best basketball shoes for centers.

-- Best Budget Basketball Shoes for Power Forwards
+- Best Outdoor Basketball Shoes for Centers 2023

-- Best Outdoor Basketball Shoes for Power Forwards
+- Best Budget Basketball Shoes for Centers 2023

 Nike Air Zoom GT Jump